Featured artwork Fleeting Moment by Ruth Maude

 Another strategy that works well for me is creating digital reference photos.
 I take a photo of my work in progress, open it in Photoshop (Procreate works well too), and experiment digitally.
 This process lets me control impulsive urges, and I can always “undo” as needed.
 When I’m satisfied with the digital version, I bring it back to the studio as a guide.

-Accepting my impulsive side and learning to channel it with intention has deepened my self-understanding and strengthened my growth as an artist.
-I hope these tips help other artists who share similar struggles as much as they’ve helped me in creating the works for my solo show “A Sense of Place” opening today at Propeller Art Gallery in Toronto.
+Accepting my impulsive side and learning to channel it with intention has deepened my self-understanding.
+It has also strengthened my growth as an artist.
+I hope these tips help other artists facing similar struggles.

 Great analysis & articulation of the interactive process between the artist and the art.